Haneki56/DawnPiece/Gear/MeleeWeapons.md

 ### Weapon Stats

 All melee weapons will have base Damage stats for dealing raw damage and an Attack Speed multiplier that dictates how fast they can swing their weapon in a second.
 There are 6 Tiers for Gear: Common, Uncommon, Rare, Epic, Legendary and Mythical.
-You can increase the tier of the weapon by upgrading them at an upgrade table.
+You can increase the tier of the weapon by upgrading it at an upgrade table.
 There are 5 classes of weapons referred to as Basic, Grade, Skillful, Great and Supreme.
 Supreme blades are the highest damage class while Basic is the lowest damage class.
 Attack Speed remains unchanged amongst classes, but it will increase when upgrading the tier.

 | Tier      | Basic Damage  | Grade Damage  | Skillful Damage   | Great Damage  | Supreme Damage| Attack Speed  |
 |-----------|---------------|---------------|-------------------|---------------|---------------|---------------|